-Fitzwilliam admits two to three students to read Veterinary Medicine each year.
+Fitzwilliam admits three to four students to read Veterinary Medicine each year.
 We are very proud of the academic and pastoral support we offer our students.

 Veterinary Medicine at Fitzwilliam

 At Fitzwilliam, our close-knit vet community, consisting of students from all six years of the course, receives outstanding academic, pastoral and social support.
 The vets have both a Preclinical and a Clinical Director of studies, both Fellows of the College, who personally monitor the progress of each student throughout their training, offering academic and professional advise and support.
 Our active, student-run Medical and Veterinary Medical Society (FCMVS) arranges a wide variety of talks, debates and social activities throughout the year while our clinical students, through the ‘college family scheme’, provide peer support and guidance to our preclinical vets ensuring a smooth progression throughout the course.